 Varicose veins are large, swollen blood vessels that are found in the legs but can also occur almost anywhere in the lower body during pregnancy.
 Varicose veins bulge above the skin and create distinctive purplish lumps.
 Although they may look alarming, they are fairly common and affect approximately 20% of pregnant women.
 Varicose veins can develop at any time during pregnancy and tend to get larger and more pronounced as your pregnancy progresses.

-The extra volume of blood you produce during pregnancy puts extra pressure on your blood vessels, especially the veins in the legs.
-The veins in your legs have to work against gravity to push all the extra blood back to your heart, and during pregnancy there is extra pressure on your pelvic vein.
+The extra volume of blood that is produced during pregnancy puts extra pressure on your blood vessels, especially the veins in the legs.
+The veins in your legs have to work against gravity to push all the extra blood back to your heart, and during pregnancy there is extra pressure on your pelvic veins.
 This extra blood and pressure can cause the valves in the veins to

 If your varicose veins persist after your pregnancy you should schedule a vein evaluation and ultrasound to check for permanent vein damage.
-Following the evaluation, the doctor can make a treatment plan to erase those painful, bulging, and unsightly varicose veins.
+Following the evaluation, the doctor will make a treatment plan to erase those painful, bulging, and unsightly varicose veins.